 3. Vin chaud

 Vin chaud, or Glühwein as it is called in German, is basically a hot mulled wine.
 North Americans may not be that familiar with it, but it is a winter staple in Europe.
+(Eggnog is not popular in France.)

 With a mixture of spices such as cinnamon, cloves, anise, nutmeg, and citron zests, it is a lovely way to warm up on a cold winter’s night.
+Get the Vin Chaud recipe here, as well as a non-alcoholic version.

 ☞ READ MORE: Easy Guide to the French Wines